 As you're practicing your color matching, it’s important to keep comparing the mixture you're making to the reference of the color that you're trying to match so that you can find its true color.

-How to Simply Color to Capture Form
+How to Simply Color for Painting to Capture Form

 Now, how do we use color to capture form?
 Again, it’s with light and shadow.